 And it should be just a few clicks away for the editors to achieve this, without needing to hard code anything.

-DAM center portal
+DAM as a brand portal

 A very difficult question to handle is where to find what you need.
 All companies have lots of different system solutions.
 A new DAM system is another one to keep track of and could be lost in the wind.

-All leading DAM systems have some form of end user portal aimed at regular users.
-For this you have to set high demands and test:
+For this you have to set high standards and test:

 What are the possibilities to create a solution exactly the way you want it?